blinklet/learning/data-science/data-science-environment.md

 MediaType = Base.classes.MediaType
 Playlist = Base.classes.Playlist
 Track = Base.classes.Track
+playlisttrack = Base.metadata.tables['PlaylistTrack']
 ```

 # Get data from the database

+Up until now, we've been playing with the information you can get about the database schema and how to define the ORM's declarative base object automatically when working with an existing database.
+Next, we need to get data out of that database so we can analyze it.

-In this example, we will use the Pandas framework to get data from the database.
+In this example, we will use the [Pandas framework](https://pandas.pydata.org/) to get data from the database.
 You can also query the database using SQLAlchemy but, since we will use Pandas to analyze data, we will also use it to query data.

 ## Install Pandas